KonstantinosGalanis/Connect4/README.md

         2. the difficulty level of the AI ​​module
         3. if the AI ​​module or the user won

-*Help: The menu is disabled.
+●Help: The menu is disabled.